Development, wildfires, pests and a changing climate threaten our forests and beer's main ingredient—water.

-The Nature Conservancy (TNC) in Pennsylvania and the Hershey, Pa.-based Tröegs Independent Brewing are working together to conserve Pennsylvania’s forest and water resources, particularly along the Kittatinny Ridge, the state’s most important migratory corridor for birds and animals.
+The Nature Conservancy and the Hershey-based Tröegs Independent Brewing are working together to conserve Pennsylvania’s forest and water resources to raise awareness for the role healthy forests play in filtering water, beer’s main ingredient.
+The partnership focuses on conserving the Kittatinny Ridge, Pennsylvania’s most important migratory corridor for birds and animals.
 These efforts are taking form in a variety of ways.

-- In honor of Earth Day, we convened to give away 100 Scarlet Oak trees in recycled Tröegs Sunshine Pilsner and Field Study beer cans.
+- In honor of Earth Day, we give away 100 trees in recycled Tröegs beer cans.

-- Later in 2019, we plan to unveil a nature inspired mural that will be located directly across the street from the state capitol building in Harrisburg.
+- We co-sponsored a nature inspired mural as part of the 2019 HBG Mural Fest at a location that is directly across the street from the state capitol building.

 Both organizations appreciate the relevance America’s forests have for clean water, and also a brewery’s bottom line.
 In fact, 95 percent of beer is water, and more than half of America’s water comes from our forests.